 My favorite subjects in elementary school were always art and reading.
 I never understood how — or if — that would play out in the ‘real world,’ until I started this venture.

-On my blog, I add narrative to my images… something I feel strongly about, since selective use of photographs in social media today can paint a different picture than reality.
-I want to add that honest perspective on parenthood, my thoughts as I release the camera shutter or reflect back on photos while editing.
+On my blog, I add narrative to the images — something I feel strongly about, since selective use of photographs in social media today can paint a different picture than reality.
+I want to add that honest perspective on parenthood, my thoughts as I release the camera shutter, or insights as I reflect back on photos while editing.

 And my family?
 Our six-year-old son is devilishly smart, has a beautiful imagination, and always looks before he leaps.
 Our three-year-old daughter has absolutely no fear, gives the best dive-bomb hugs, and is the most likely to trip and skin her knee but quickly rebound with “I’m OK!!”.
 Our newest addition is as sweet and chill as a third child should be.
 My amazing, driven, and supportive husband encourages me to pick up the camera more (and like our kids, has piercing blue eyes that are so photo-worthy).
 My Nikon D750 is always at my side.

 Curious about what a session is like with me?
 Check out some FAQs about that here.